 Asian Fan Design Considerations

 - Asian fans are made out of a variety of different materials like bamboo, turtle shells, bones, and ivory.

-- They are made fold and to stand out and show a panoramic scene when unfolded.
+- They are made to fold and to stand out and show a panoramic scene when unfolded.

-- They often depict Asian characters, but don't have to.
+- They often depict Asian characters but they don't have to.